A couple of cards and some flowers on a table.

 • timeline tracking

 The RSVP becomes a living dataset rather than an isolated request.
-This level of organization creates a smoother workflow, more accurate vendor communication, and a calmer planning experience for couples.
+This level of organisation creates a smoother workflow, more accurate vendor communication, and a calmer planning experience for couples.

 Wedding RSVP FAQs